Everything, on one page

 Recent years count more: 35% / 25% / 20% / 12% / 8% over the most recent 5 years.

-Where today's price sits in the stock's own 5yr history
+Where today's price sits in the stock's own 5-year history — re-graded every weekday

-We don't compare a stock's P/E to the S&P average, or to its industry peers.
-We compare it to its own 5-year history.
-A P/E of 20x is the 90th percentile for one stock and the 10th percentile for another.
-Each stock is judged against itself.
+We don't compare a stock's P/E to the S&P average or its industry peers.
+We compare it to its own 5-year history — a P/E of 20× is the 90th percentile for one stock and the 10th for another.
+Each stock is judged against itself:

 P/E ≤ 10th percentile of 5yr range